tomcsmith1990/unit4-automation/README.md

 Options:
 ```
 --tier1          Filter by a tier 1 code.

 --tier2          Filter by a tier 2 code.

 --tier3          Filter by a tier 3 code.

 --tier4          Filter by a tier 4 code.

 --costcentre     Filter by a cost centre.

 --output         The directory to save the bcr in.
 The directory must already exist.

+--updatecache    Fetch all lines from the server.

+--help           Display this help screen.

+--version        Display version information.
 ```